rabarar/AGenSupExperiment/README.md

 # Supexp

-**An expirimental starting point for Agents, GenServers, and Supervisors**
+**An experimental starting point for Agents, GenServers, and Supervisors**

 ## Installation